canjs/canjs/component/view-model.md

 [can.view.bindings.toParent] and [can.view.bindings.twoWay] to setup viewModel
 bindings.

-@option {Object} A plain JavaScript object that is used to define the prototype methods and properties of [can.Construct constructor function] that extends [can.Map].
+@option {Object} A plain JavaScript object that is used to define the prototype methods and properties of the [can.Construct constructor function] that extends [can.Map].
 For example:

     can.Component.extend({
       tag: "my-paginate",